-Confused where to start your renovation project?
+Confused where to start your renovation planning?
 Not sure whether you require a proper plan on paper?
 Don’t worry.
 As always James has got the answer for you.

 Planning is an essential part of the renovation project that needs to shared amongst every contractor, subcontractor working in the project and might also be required for some legal procedures.

 So, there is no way you can miss out on planning.
 Now getting to the real question of ‘how to get you renovation plan drafted?’

 Well, You can do it yourself depending on the type of work you and your budget.
 Or hire other tradespersons to do it which is the common practice.

 Do I need to put out a plan for a home renovation?

 No matter how big or small your project, you must have a renovation plan set down on paper!

 I can almost hear some of you saying “But I’m only doing some small internal modifications/renovating a bathroom/removing a doorway, why would I need a plan for the renovation?”

 The answer is: You must put out a plan for the successful building experience.
 The more planning you do up-front, including getting your ideas on paper, the easier the next stags will be.